tschaub/projections/slides.md

    * compare formulas for sphere and ellipsoid
    * cartographers, geodesy folks, standards bodies hate it
    * everybody uses it

+ * An aside on latitude (see https://en.wikipedia.org/wiki/Latitude#Latitude_and_coordinate_systems)
+   * astronomical latitude (angle between zenith and known declination of a star)
+   * geodedic latitude - almost the same as astronomical latitude except that gravitational and centrifugal acceleration make true vertical different from normal to reference ellipsoid
+   * spherical polar latitude - compliment of polar angle θ
+   * ellipsoidal latitude - construct the ellipse intersecting P that is confocal to the reference ellipsoid ...

  * Web mapping
    * rendering arbitrary bbox on demand - slow